aaseper/portfolio-hugo-ci-cd/content/about/_index.md

 ### Ready to contribute to a dynamic team

 I'm a highly enthusiastic individual with a strong work ethic and a collaborative spirit.
 My diverse skillset, coupled with my dedication to continuous learning, makes me a valuable asset to any team.
-I hold a B2 First certificate in English and possess a B driving license, offering geographical mobility.
+Plus, I hold a B2 First certificate.